tboie/universal_phreak_generator/README.md

   - Is there form like objects/patterns in layered geometry?
   - Tubes from Expanding Boundary?
   - Other methodologies to learn about the cell expansion/structure?
-  - ex) results from tesselating "expanding state" pattern from locality diagrams?
+  - ex) results from tesselating "expanding/initiated state" patterns from locality diagrams?
   - can parts/areas of the expanding cell be modeled independently?
 - Scaling tile perimeter?
 - [Demo script](https://github.com/tboie/universal_phreak_generator/blob/main/public/scripts/sequences/gen_rotating_square_layers.py)